How to Avoid Common Financial Mistakes During Divorce

 6. Not Protecting Business Interests

 If you own a business, it may be considered a marital asset.
-That means your spouse could be entitled to part of its value.
-A proper valuation—and a smart settlement strategy—can help you retain control without giving up more than necessary.
+That means your spouse may be entitled to part of its value.

-Don’t let years of hard work be undone by lack of planning.
+Do not let years of hard work be undone by lack of planning.

 7. Forgetting to Update Estate Plans